danguetta/danguetta.github.io/_pages/teaching/philosophy.md

 I am fortunate to get to teach a truly exceptional set of students, most of whom are very impressive in their own right, and I think of them as colleagues rather than subordinates.
 In light of this, my initial impulse when I started teaching was to use a light touch - no hard deadline for assignments, no requirement to come on time, and

+But there is a delicate balance - if I do things  I try to never forget that whatever authority I have in the classroom is only obtained by conse

 There is a delicate balance here - I never want to cross the line and become a tyrant, but if